Add Examples, ya scum! Get crackin! If He catches you lollygagging, you knows what will happen!

 The possessed doll in chapter 13 never harms anyone, was only trying to entertain his owner, and killed himself so that the Unlucky Childhood Friend could get lucky and get the girl.

 The Titans of Attack on Titan eat humans, just because.
 They don't eat animals, and they can live for years without eating anything (they're actually solar-powered), so it's definitely not for nutritional value.
-In fact, they don't even have digestive tracts; as soon as their stomachs are full, they just throw up everyone they eat.
+In fact, they don't even have digestive tracts; as soon as their stomachs are full, they just throw up all of the body parts they've eaten.
+Some of them are intelligent, but even they mostly side with the evil human-eaters, at least initially.
+Eren has some difficulty convincing his Titan body to not go berserk and pulverize any nearby humans.

 Torquemada in Nemesis the Warlock claims that all aliens are Always Chaotic Evil, although even he privately acknowledges that this is a lie given to justify the extreme Fantastic Racism of his regime.
 The series, in fact, spent much of its early run subverting the common application of this trope to the more grotesque aliens.